Trump defends removal of Univision anchor from news conference

 "He didn't like my question and when he didn't like my question then he motioned so the one security guard would come where I was and then threw me out of the press conference," Ramos told ABC's "Good Morning America."

-The dust-up is the latest involving a television anchor and the outspoken Trump, who also has faced criticism for his war-of-words with Fox News anchor Megyn Kelly following that network's recent Republican presidential debate.
+The dust-up was the latest involving a television anchor and the outspoken Trump, who also has faced criticism for his war-of-words with Fox News anchor Megyn Kelly after that network's recent Republican presidential debate.

+In a statement on Wednesday night, Univision Chief Executive Officer Randy Falco said Trump's treatment of Ramos at the news conference was "beneath contempt," adding, "Mr. Trump demonstrated complete disregard for him and for the countless Hispanics whom Jorge seeks to represent through press questions that are at the heart of the First Amendment."

-Ramos has been equally vocal about Trump's stance on immigration, telling CNN earlier this month that it was "not only disgraceful but dangerous" and fueling some criticism about his work as an objective journalist.
+Ramos has been vocal about Trump's stance on immigration, telling CNN earlier this month that it was "not only disgraceful but dangerous," while fueling some criticism about his work as an objective journalist.

 "He has to explain how he wants to deport 11 million people," Ramos told ABC on Wednesday.
 "As journalists, we are not only required but we are forced to take a stand and clearly when Mr. Trump is talking about immigration in an extreme way, we have to confront him."